Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe

+These choices of dnamical variables have also been adopted in studying various form of equation of states of dark energy in dynamical analysis (see ref. (\cite{Aljaf})).
+Using the variables (\ref{Variables}), the Friedmann equation (\ref{Friedmann}) puts a constraint on the dimensionless density parameter as $\Omega_{m}\equiv \frac{\rho_{m}}{3H^2}=1-x$.
+This constraint together with the energy conditions imposes a restriction on variable $x$ as: $0\leq x\leq1$.
+Now, the constraint equation, namely, $\Omega_{m}+x=1$ implies that the evolution equation of one variable ($x$ or $\Omega_{m}$) is obtained by substituting the other.
+Also, by using equation of state parameter in (\ref{EoS}), the dimensionless variable $y$ ($y=y(x,H)$)-- in terms $H$ (Hubble parameter) and $x$ (variable) takes the form:

+which by inverse operation gives the Hubble parameter ($H=H(x,y)$) in terms of dynamical variables $x,~y$ and the model parameters $A$ and $\omega$ as follows:

+Now with the help of above equation and eliminating the $H$ term, the dynamical variables $x$ and $y$ lead to the following 2D autonomous system of ODEs for the interaction term (\ref{Interaction}):.

 Where $N=ln~a$ is the lapse time, the independent variable here, called e-folding parameter.
-Now, using the dynamical variables $x(N)$ and $y(N)$ we derive the physical parameters in terms of dynamical variables as follows: The density parameter for matter:
+It should be noted that the autonomous system does not involve the parameter $A$ but it appears in the expression of Hubble parameter in (\ref{H}).
+As a result, the cosmological parameters like deceleration parameter, density parameters obtained at critical points do not involve explicitly the model parameter $A$.
+So, we can say that the parameter $A$ does not affect the qualitative dynamics of the evolution of the universe.
+Now, physical parameters can be expressed in terms of dynamical variables $x$ and $y$ ( the coordinates of critical points) as follows:\\ The density parameter for dark matter can take the form

 and the density parameter for dark enegy i.e, for Umami chaplygin gas takes the value: